 And one last thing: we’re in New Covenant times now

 CS Lewis says that male and female might be equal, but they are not interchangeable – a point I agree with as they’re not the same (even if they are equally in the image of God).
-However, he also says that priesthood is male, and I expect the male-only priesthood of the Old Testament influenced this.
+However, he also says that priesthood is male, and I expect the male-only priesthood seen in the Old Testament influenced his view here.

 I’ve made my case above from 2 Corinthians 5 saying why I don’t think the priestly ministry of reconciliation is male-only, but if we step back for a moment there’s actually a far more compelling reason pervasive in the New Testament.

 You see, although Abraham’s circumcision and Sarah’s empty womb were the symbols of entering relationship with God and remaining/waiting in relationship with God, these are old images designed for the old Mosaic covenant.
 We live in new covenant times now and we have two new and better images for a new and better covenant: baptism and communion.